Faces of Frankston

 Even with works underway and cranes in the sky, our city thrives with fantastic shopping, dining and visitor experiences.
 This is thanks to the tens of thousands of people who live work and study here.

-We are delighted to bring you The Faces of Frankston: unique photographs and stories of many of the people you may pass on the street every day.
+We are delighted to bring you The Faces of Frankston: photographs and stories of many of the people you may pass on the street every day.

 John, former Frankston High School Teacher